 TGax editor, please make changes to the last paragraph in this sub-clause as shown

-[24382, 24383]Each time a non-AP HE STA associates with a different AP (or a different BSSID for non-AP STA with dot11MultiBSSIDImplemented set to true), and prior to the(#22272, #22220) initial attempt of RA-RU transmission towards it, the non-AP STA shall set the value of OCW to the OCWmin value, and shall initialize its OBO counter in the range 0 to OCW as defined in 26.5.4.3 (Transmission procedure for UORA).
+[24382, 24383]Each time a non-AP HE STA associates with a different AP, and prior to the(#22272, #22220) initial attempt of RA-RU transmission towards it, the non-AP STA shall set the value of OCW to the OCWmin value, and shall initialize its OBO counter in the range 0 to OCW as defined in 26.5.4.3 (Transmission procedure for UORA).

+NOTE – For a non-AP STA with dot11MultiBSSIDImplemented set to true, associating with a different AP includes associating with an AP corresponding to a different BSSID in the same multiple BSSID set.